Careers360 Logo

 Crop Production Management

 Production methods employed by farmers vary with their financial status.
-On cost basis, crop production can be divided into:
+On a cost basis, the best practices for crop production can be divided into:

-Low-cost production – Utilization of natural resources with lesser investment.
+• Low-cost production: Utilisation of natural resources with lesser investment.

 Nutrient Management